About / Contact

 - We love working with charity events.
 With a little help from our friends at Desert Bus, The Speed Gamers, and the Starmen.Net community, we've donated thousands of dollars each year to charities like Child's Play, ACT Today!, The Michael J. Fox Foundation, and Speak Your Silence.

 - Community is our lifeblood!

-- Game Club is our almost-weekly live stream where we play games, goof off, and chat with our community.
+- Game Club is our we-wish-it-was-weekly live stream where we play games, goof off, and chat with our community.
 This Twitch channel is also where we stream other events, such as our EarthBound Bash.

 - Videos are one of our favorite extracurricular activities.

 We launched the Fangamer Store in August 2008 with four products (two shirts, a pin set, and a mug).
 Within hours the orders were flooding in, and it quickly became apparent that there was a huge demand for merchandise inspired by the older SNES-era games we grew up with.
-We have worked diligently ever since to create merchandise inspired by (and in honor of) our favorite games.
+We've worked diligently ever since to create merchandise inspired by (and in honor of) our favorite games.

 2009 was a busy year of expansion during which we finished/shipped The MOTHER 3 Handbook, brought on our second full-time employee, and moved from a spare bedroom into an office.

 In 2010 we brought on our third and fourth full-timers and began working with small, independent gaming companies including 2 Player Productions and Far From Subtle.
 We also nailed down a booth at PAX East -- the start of a yearly tradition.